 The Freedom of Information (FOI) Law was passed on 19th October 2007 and came into effect in January 2009.
 It gives the public a right of access to all types of records held by public authorities, but also sets out some exemptions from that right.
-Whilst the Commission for Standards in Public Life is not a public authority, they are committed to openness, transparency and serving the public interest in compliance with the Freedom of Information Law, 2007.
+Whilst the Commission for Standards in Public Life is not a public authority, they are committed to openness, transparency and serving the public interest in compliance with the Freedom of Information Law, 2007 as amended from time to time.

 When searching for published content on this site, enter the key word(s) into the search box at the top of the page or click Publications.